2016– 2017 FOREIGN LANGUAGE PLACEMENT INFORMATION

 International students who are native or fluent speakers of a language other than English and who are admitted to Tulane from countries where English is not the first language or their primary language of instruction will be exempt from the foreign language requirement.
 These students must complete the online placement form in order to obtain the exemption.

-In considering foreign language study, check with the Office of Study Abroad in the Center for Global Education http://global.tulane.edu/ about opportunities to study abroad on over 70 semester- and year-long programs in 25 countries in Europe, Asia, the Middle East, Africa, Australia, and Latin America.
-Tulane students have the opportunity to pursue immersion study in Chinese, French, German, Italian, Portuguese, Russian, and Spanish.
-Additional language study opportunities abroad exist in Arabic, Czech, Greek, Hebrew, Hungarian, Japanese, Latin, and many other local and less commonly taught languages.
+In considering foreign language study, check with the Office of Study Abroad in the Center for Global Education ( http://tulane.studioabroad.com ) about opportunities to study abroad on over 90 semester- and year-long programs in 30 countries in Africa, Asia, Australia, Europe, Latin America, the Middle East, and New Zealand.
+Tulane students have the opportunity to pursue immersion study in Arabic, Chinese, French, German, Italian, Japanese, Portuguese, Russian, and Spanish.
+Additional language study abroad opportunities exist for many other less commonly taught languages.
 Language requirements vary by program.
-Most non-Anglophone destinations require 4 semesters of language or more, so it is recommended that you begin your language study in your first semester at Tulane.
-It is important to inquire at the Office of Study Abroad about your country/language of interest during your first semester at Tulane.
+To view program-specific requirements, visit the link above and click on the "Programs" tab.
+Most language immersion programs require four semesters of language or more, so it is recommended that you begin your language study in your first semester at Tulane.
+It is important to inquire at the Office of Study Abroad about your country/language of interest early in your college career at Tulane.

 ALL students who wish to enroll in a foreign language course must complete and submit the online placement form in order to receive an official departmental placement.
 This includes students in schools that do not have a core language requirement and students who have already completed their requirement and wish to study another language.